 Legislative leaders in the State Senate and the Assembly have put forth tax reduction plans for the coming fiscal year - and so has Governor Christie, but what's the best way to lower Jersey's highest-in-the-nation property taxes permanently?

-Tax cutsremain the hot topic in Trenton.
 Governor Chris Christie wants to cut income taxes by 10% for every New Jerseyan.
-Senate President Steve Sweeneyproposes a 10% property tax cut for some and the Assembly Democratshave a plan they say can provide a 20% property tax cut for those who need it most.
+Senate Democrats want to cut property taxes by 10% and Assembly Democrats have a plan they say can provide a 20% property tax cut for those who need it most.

 It appears that you already have an account created within our VIP network of sites on .
 To keep your points and personal information safe, we need to verify that it's really you.
 To activate your account, please confirm your password.
 When you have confirmed your password, you will be able to log in through Facebook on both sites.

 *Please note that your points, prizes and activities will not be shared between programs within our VIP network.